giuthas/patkit/docs/Development_guide.markdown

      them to a later version.
 Mostly these should be just documentation, but one never knows.
    - This is done in the `devel` branch.
-2. Send a pull request to the main repo either before or after the next stage.
-   After the pull request has been processed rest of the release tasks are done in the main repo.
-3. Update documentation and bump version number.
+2. Update documentation and bump version number.
    - Version number lives in [pyproject.toml](../pyproject.toml).
      - File version number will be different from program version number after 1.0 and this is set in constants.py.
    - [Changelog](Changelog.markdown)
    - [Generated documentation](../devel/doc_generation_commands)
    - [License headers](../devel/licenseheaders_command)
+3. Send a pull request to the main repo.
+4. After the new version has been released there are some housekeeping steps to perform in the fork repository.
+They are listed at the end of these instructions below.

+In the main repository (done by Pertti or other maintainers):
+1. Process the pull request.
-4. Create a new release candidate branch named 'vX.Y.Z' e.g. 'v0.7.0' from the
+2. Create a new release candidate branch named 'vX.Y.Z' e.g. 'v0.7.0' from the
    `devel` branch.
    - You can save a bit of work by keeping this branch only local unless the release does not get done in one working session.
-5. Merge `main` to the release branch (not the other way around).
+3. Merge `main` to the release branch (not the other way around).
-6. Check that installation works:
+4. Check that installation works:
    - This used to mean checking that conda environments are up-to-date.
      - It is especially possible that patkit-stable is neither up to date with patkit-devel, nor tested.